 d28-day cycles of DPd which included: daratumumab and hyaluronidase 1800 mg SC weekly on days 1, 8, 15, and 22 (cycles 1 and 2), every 2 weeks on days 1 and 15 (cycles 3 to 6) and every 4 weeks on day 1 (cycle 7 onwards); pomalidomide 4 mg PO on days 1 to 21 (cycle 1 onwards); dexamethasone 40 mg (20mg weekly for participants >75 years of age) PO or IV weekly on days 1, 8, 15, and 22 or split over 2 days (cycle 1 onwards).

-eSecondary endpoints were sequentially tested at each prespecified significance level, including (in order) rates of CR or better, OR, MRD-negativity, OS, and time to patient-reported symptom worsening as assessed by the MM Symptom and Impact Questionnaire.
+eSecondary endpoints were sequentially tested at each prespecified significance level, including (in order) rates of CR or better, ORR, MRD-negativity, OS, and time to patient-reported symptom worsening as assessed by the MM Symptom and Impact Questionnaire.

 • Per study protocol:

-• Patients were closely monitored during the post-infusion period (day 1-112 after administration of CARVYKTI) for safety and disease assessments including CRS, neurotoxicity or other clinically significant events.
-SPMs were to be monitored continuously from randomization.7
+• Patients were closely monitored during the post-infusion period (day 1-112 after administration of CARVYKTI) for safety and disease assessments including but not limited to CRS, neurotoxicity or other clinically significant events.7

-• Patients were asked to check their temperature at least twice daily (entering 2 temperatures including their maximum daily temperature on the provided diary) during the first 28 days after infusion and were instructed to report any fever (≥38 °C or ≥100.4°F) to the investigator immediately to initiate monitoring for development of CRS.7
+• Patients were asked to check their temperature at least twice daily (entering 2 temperatures including their maximum daily temperature on the provided diary) during the first 28 days after infusion and were instructed to report any fever (≥38°C or ≥100.4°F) to the investigator immediately to initiate monitoring for development of CRS.7

 • At the Investigator’s discretion and patient’s willingness, the patient was to be admitted for inpatient monitoring from the day of infusion (day 1) through day 14 of CARVYKTI infusion (with potential discharge on day 10 if there are no CRS, neurotoxicity or other clinically significant events), or was to receive CARVYKTI infusion as an outpatient in close proximity (within 30 min) to the hospital, be monitored for outpatient follow-up and then be admitted for the required inpatient monitoring from day 5 to day 14 after CARVYKTI infusion (with potential discharge on day 10 if there are no CRS, neurotoxicity or other clinically significant events).7

-• Patients were asked to remain within 1 hour of the hospital and in the company of a competent adult at all times for 1 additional week after hospital discharge or until Study day 21, whichever occurred sooner.7
+• Patients were asked to remain within 1 hour of the hospital and in the company of a competent adult at all times for 1 additional week after hospital discharge or until study day 21, whichever occurred sooner.7

 • Patients were also monitored during the post-treatment period (once the post-infusion follow-up is complete on day 112 to the end of the study [defined until approximately 250 deaths have occurred]) for safety and disease assessments every 28 days.7